jonathantneal/media-player/README.md

-Three new events are dispatched by [Media Player]. `playchange` dispatches whenever play or pause toggles. `timechange` dispatches more rapidly than timeupdate. `canplaystart` dispatches the first time media can play through.
+Three new events are dispatched by [Media Player]. `playchange` dispatches whenever play or pause toggles. `timechange` dispatches more rapidly than `timeupdate`. `canplaystart` dispatches the first time media can play through.

 ## Keyboard Controls